1990 Caribbean Cup

 The tournament was not completed.
-Play was suspended when Jamaat al Muslimeen attempted a coup d'état of the government of Trinidad and Tobago.
-The tournament was abandoned altogether after Tropical storm Arthur forced the cancellation of the final round of games.
-Trinidad and Tobago were to meet Martinique in the final, and Jamaica and Barbados were to meet in the third place match.
+Play was suspended when the extremist Jamaat al Muslimeen Islamist group attempted a coup d'état of the government of Trinidad and Tobago on 27 July 1990.
+Although the coup attempt ultimately failed, the final round of games was cancelled.
+Trinidad and Tobago were due to meet Martinique in the final, and Jamaica and Barbados were due to contest the third place match.